The NWM-Denmark Network

 Anne is a Danish national and holds a master’s degree in Political Science from the University of Copenhagen.

-As a diplomat, Anine has worked on security policy and conflict resolution in a number of contexts.
-In 2015-16 she was posted as a special advisor to the UN Mission in South Sudan (UNMISS) and in 2013-2015 she was First Secretary and Head of the political section of the Danish Embassy in Kathmandu, Nepal, responsible for development portfolios in peace and reconstruction, rule of law and human rights.
-From 2009-13 and again in 2016, Anine worked in Copenhagen for the Ministry of Foreign Affairs.
-Over the years, her portfolios have included Afghanistan, Pakistan, Somalia and the Horn of Africa and strategic work on stabilization and counter piracy.
+Anine worked with peacebuilding and protection in active conflict as a senior advisor in the UN peacekeeping mission in South Sudan in 2015-16.
+She has also worked on post-conflict transformation, justice and human rights as first secretary at the Danish Embassy in Nepal 2013-15, where she was responsible for the political section at the embassy and for Danish development programming.
+From 2009-13 Anine worked in Copenhagen for the Ministry of Foreign Affairs.
+Her portfolios have included Afghanistan, Pakistan, Somalia and the Horn of Africa as well as strategic work on stabilization and counter piracy.
 She assisted the Danish Minister for Development Cooperation in his Chairmanship of the International Dialogue on Peacebuilding and Statebuilding in 2011-12.

 Director, UNDP Nordic Representation Office.